-On March 22, 2013, a NOA for the Final EIS was published in the Federal Register.
-The Final EIS remains fundamentally unchanged from the Draft EIS because the analysis in response to public comments did not identify any increases in the magnitude of impacts to environmental resources and, therefore, did not change the conclusions reached in the EIS.
-The adjustments made for the Final EIS improved the clarity, accuracy, and thoroughness of the analysis presented.
+On March 22, 2013, the NOA for the Final EIS was published in the Federal Register.
+The Final EIS remains fundamentally unchanged from the Draft EIS.
+The adjustments made for the Final EIS improved the clarity, accuracy, and thoroughness of the analysis presented in the Draft EIS.
+No changes were made to conclusions in the analysis concerning the nature or magnitude of impacts on any resources.
 The Final EIS analyzes land near TBR's boundaries for possible acquisition, as well as the slight modification to current Special Use Airspace associated with TBR.
-Multiple configurations were evaluated and environmental impacts were assessed for a range of reasonable alternatives.
-The Final EIS identifies Alternative 4, which is the acquisition of Areas 1B and 3, as the Preferred Alternative.
-The Marine Corps received additional input and comments from federal, state, local, and tribal governments; resource, regulatory, and planning agencies; as well as non-governmental stakeholders with an interest in the proposed modernization effort.
-A copy of the Final EIS has been provided to requesting individuals, agencies, and organizations, and is available to the public on the project Web site, as well as in various libraries (please see the project Web site or the Project Update for more information concerning the public locations where the Final EIS may be located).
-Regulations provide for a 30-day waiting period after the Final EIS is published before the agency may take final action.
-During that period, in addition to the Marine Corps' own internal review, the public and other agencies can comment on the Final EIS.
+Multiple configurations were evaluated, and environmental impacts were assessed for a range of reasonable alternatives.
+The Final EIS identified Alternative 4 as the Preferred Alternative.
+The Final EIS was publicly distributed and made available to the public on the project Web site, as well as in various libraries (please see the project Web site or the Final EIS Project Update for more information concerning the public locations where the Final EIS may be located).
+The public was afforded an opportunity to submit comments on the Final EIS during a 30-day waiting period from March 22 to April 22, 2013.
+No issues arose during this period that warranted changes to the Final EIS.